 Resolution:

 TGaz Editor: Change the following paragraphs (P73 L21-33) as shown below:

+The time of arrival timestamp is reported using first path estimation or phase shift estimation.
+The first path reporting estimates time of arrival timestamp by determining the propagation path between TX and RX which is estimated to have the shortest time of flight.
+Phase shift reporting refers to the estimation of average linear phase across the subcarriers.
+The R2I ToA Type and the I2R TOA Type subfields indicate which of the two estimation methods, namely first path reporting or phase shift reporting, the RSTA and the ISTA use to estimate and report the time of arrival timestamp respectively.

-The R2I TOA subfield is set to 1 in the initial Fine Timing Measurement Request frame to set the TOA feedback type in the RSTA2ISTA LMR to phase shift which corresponds to the average linear phase across the subcarriers.
-Otherwise, the R2I TOA Type is set to 0 and the RSTA2ISTA LMR TOA feedback type will be first path reporting.
-The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates TOA using phase shift; and set to 0 to indicate that the RSTA estimates TOA using first path reporting(#1648).
-The I2R TOA Type subfield in the initial Fine Timing Measurement Request frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate that the first path reporting in the ISTA2RSTA LMR.
-The I2R TOA type in the initial Fine Timing Measurement frame is set to 1 to indicate that the TOA feedback type in the ISTA2RSTA LMR to be phase shift type of TOA, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that, and the ISTA2RSTA LMR TOA feedback type to be the first path reporting
+The R2I TOA subfield is set to 1 in the initial Fine Timing Measurement Request frame to indicate the the ISTA requests the RSTA to provide a TOA value in the RSTA2ISTA LMR that is estimated using phase shift reporting; and is set to 0 to indicate that the TOA value in the RSTA2ISTA LMR is estimated using first path reporting.
+The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates TOA using phase shift reporting; and set to 0 to indicate that the RSTA estimates TOA using first path reporting(#1648).
+The I2R TOA Type subfield is set to 1 in the initial Fine Timing Measurement Request frame is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate that the first path reporting in the ISTA2RSTA LMR.
+The I2R TOA Type subfield in the initial Fine Timing Measurement frame is set to 1 to indicate that the RSTA requires the ISTA to provide TOA values in the ISTA2RSTA LMR estimated using phase shift reporting and is set to 0 to indicate that the RSTA requires the ISTA to provide TOA values in the ISTA2RSTA LMRestimated using the first path reporting